-In 2019 she has been called, with the role of Expert, to join the Technical Table on Sustainable Mobility of the Italian Ministry of University and Scientific Research (MIUR).
-She is now one of the Experts appointed by the Italian Ministry of Research to issue the National Research Plan for the period 2021-2027 for the research area “Sustainable Mobility”.
+She was/is Principal Investigator in several European, international and national projects and was one of the eleven experts appointed by the Italian Ministry of Research to write the National Research Plan for the period 2021-2027 for the research area “Sustainable Mobility”.

 Phone: ++39 (0)382 985362

 Fax: ++39 (0)382 985373 (Dipartimento di Ingegneria Industriale e dell'Informazione)

 Process Control and Robotics (in English, 12 CFU, 92 hours,)

 Process Control (in English, 6 CFU, in English,46 hoursn)

 Robot Control (in English, 6 CFU, in English, 46 hours)